-These underground caves are located under a flat agricultural field and are open only from 10am-5pm hence we had to speed up.
+These underground caves are located under a flat agricultural field.
+They are open only from 10 am-5 pm hence we had to speed up.
 It took us almost 5 hours to reach the place.
-There was a huge parking ground hence we didn’t have to worry about the car and headed straight to the caves.
-I noticed that there are 3 well like cavities out of which the second one was the biggest and apparently it was also the main entrance to the cave which looked nothing but like a pit cave.
+There was a huge parking space hence we didn’t have to worry about the car and headed straight to the caves.
+I noticed that there are 3 well-like cavities out of which the second one was the biggest and apparently it was also the main entrance to the cave which looked nothing but like a pit cave.
 Every beautiful thing comes at a cost and sure enough even to enter Belum caves you would be charged a small amount as an entry fee – I believe we were charged Rs 40/- per head.

 The deeper you go into the cave the lesser will be the air hence there are some huge pipes which were pushed inside the cave for air supply so that people don’t feel very suffocated and can breathe easily.
-However there are also some areas which are dark and has almost no air.
+However, there are also some areas that are dark and have almost no air.
 The Belum caves look gigantic and are very majestic.
-As we started exploring we noticed various imaginary structures such as that of a crocodile, an elephant etc on the walls.
+As we started exploring we noticed various imaginary structures such as that of a crocodile, an elephant, etc on the walls.
 Stunning!!

-Vidur wanted to go and explore those dark areas and go deeper but being scared of dark and on top being an asthmatic we decided it’s better to avoid.
+Vidur wanted to go and explore those dark areas and go deeper but being scared of dark and on top of being an asthmatic we decided it’s better to avoid it.
 Although there are many guides to help you through the cave yet we decided not to take a chance as I was already suffocated and gasping for air.

 It is said that these caves were discovered around 1884 and are very important in a geological and historical way.
-The guides also told us that centuries ago the Jains and the Buddhists monks were occupying these caves and people have found many traces of the same.
+The guides also told us that centuries ago the Jains and the Buddhist monks were occupying these caves and people have found many traces of the same.
 Many Buddhist relics were also found inside the cave.
-In fact there is a giant Buddha Statue near a hillock near the caves and the area of the cave is known as “Meditation hall” used by the Buddhist monks.
+In fact, there is a giant Buddha Statue near a hillock near the caves, and the area of the cave is known as “Meditation hall” used by the Buddhist monks.

 Belum caves is definitely a photographer’s galore.
 Our friend was carrying a tripod hence we spend a couple of hours taking some amazing pictures here.
 To visit Belum Caves there is no particular season as such but yes the time definitely matters.
 The earlier you go the cooler you feel because during noon when the sun is harsh and the rocks are super hot, the temperature inside becomes very hot and humid and doesn’t provide for a good experience.